tealcavalon/BTC_LTC_Nodes/README.md

 - Vnstat
 - bitcoind-status from craigwatson @ github

+If you use the btc_ltc.sh don't forget to: chmod +x btc_ltc.sh

 If you have any questions or remarks feel free to speak up.

 Tealc